What are Guardians Angels good for?

 Socrates: yes, dear Aurelius, this is what you say, but if you are always with me, why don’t you protect me better?
 What are guardian angels good for, that’s what I wanted to talk to you about.

 Aurelius: you are not happy with the things that are happening to you, aren’t you?
-However, you are the wisest of creatures as the pythia told you a long time ago, what more do you want?
+However, you are the wisest of creatures as the pythia of Delphia told you a long time ago, what more do you want?

 Socrates: knowing that I don’t know anything don’t always help me in my daily life.
 Why do I have a guardian angel if he does nothing for me?